Dig-Forens6/ProcessSheriff/README.md

 	- Command to run the program as background process: pythonw dfor740_final_process_sheriff_args.py -p 123456 -s 3 -t A

 # Obtaining Hash Lists:
-	- The hash list can be built by hashing a clean system and adding any binaries that would be normally running in the system.
+	- The hash list can be built by hashing a clean system and adding any binaries that would be normally running in that system.
 	- There are free and pre-built hash lists provided by the National Institute of Standards and Technology (NIST), https://www.nist.gov/itl/ssd/software-quality-group/national-software-reference-library-nsrl/nsrl-download/current-rds.
 	- There are commercials solutions that provide hash lists to be used for applications similar to this program, https://www.hashsets.com/.

 # NOTE:
-The uploaded copy of the Python script is missing Twilio SID, Twilio Token, and phone numbers.
-Please add that informaiton before utlizing the sript.
+The copy of the Python script uploaded to GitHub is missing Twilio SID, Twilio Token, and phone numbers.
+Please add that informaiton before utlizing the provided sript.